How Can I Do Charity Work Abroad?

 Take into account visas and other travel restrictions.

 Although charity work is almost always noble in intent and beneficial to the recipients, national governments occasionally try to regulate the flow of volunteers, particularly into unstable or war-torn areas.
 You may need to obtain a visa or other authorization to stay longer than the standard tourist entry allocations, depending on the country and how long you intend to stay.
-You may be required to show proof that you have been sponsored a local charitable organization that is willing to vouch for your activities while in the country.
+You may be required to show proof that you have been sponsored by a local charitable organization that is willing to vouch for your activities while in the country.
 It is possible that the process will take some time and cost money.